In many cases, many couples don’t give a prenuptial agreement much thought—until after the wedding date.

 What Goes Into a Prenuptial Agreement in Florida?

-Can a couple put a clause in place of how they might divide assets in the event of divorce?
+Can a couple put a clause in place of how they might divide assets in the event of a divorce?
 Do these types of prenuptial agreements hold water in Court?

 The answers to these questions greatly depend on how the premarital agreement or anti-nuptial agreement is drawn up.
 This agreement must follow a certain procedure in order to prevent an attack on the validity of a premarital agreement.